one2nc/go-project/README.md

 ## 1. Project Title

-Create a Go project to get the system CPU usages, CPU load and system uptime.
+Create a Go project to retrieve the system's CPU usage, CPU load, and system uptime.

 ## 2. Project Description

-This project runs on GO language using Docker, leveraging multi-stage builds to minimize the image size and deploy on the azure server.
+This project is built using the Go programming language and runs in a Docker container.
+It utilizes multi-stage builds to minimize the image size and is deployed on an Azure server.

 ## 3. Prerequisites